 And, of course, no all-American fair would be complete without the funnel cakes.
-You’re a commie if you don’t enjoy this stuff.
+You’re not a real American if you don’t enjoy this stuff.

-And how about some red, white and blue ice cream to go along with that music?
-We didn’t even plan it this way… we just like strawberry and raspberry.
+And how about some red, white and blue ice cream?
+We didn’t even plan it this way… we just happen to like strawberry and raspberry.

 Aside from the booths, this event was mainly for the kids.
 I was envious of the tykes who got to enjoy a pony ride.